ahermant/ah-blog/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

 })
 ```

 Let us set some variables with the information we need to request the access token.
 Here we will use the Cypress environments variable.
-To set them, just set some environment variableswith the `CYPRESS_` prefix on the environment used to launch Cypress.
+To set them, just set some environment variables with the `CYPRESS_` prefix on the environment used to launch Cypress.

 ``` javascript
 Cypress.Commands.add("login", () => {